Focus on WhatsApp in Marketing Cloud

 Finally, your strength will be to have a consistent brand image reinforced by the use of this channel.

 WhatsApp messages are generally less expensive (in France and internationally) than traditional SMS messages.

 Users are less limited in terms of characters when sending WhatsApp messages than when sending SMS which can easily generate additional costs beyond the 160 characters.

 In terms of available metrics, the ability to track the open rate for WhatsApp messages is a significant strength over SMS in Marketing Cloud.
 Sends, deliveries, read, and failed statuses are aggregated and reported via the Salesforce platform.
 WhatsApp doesn’t give opt-out information back to brands, so you will have to discern opt-out rates by evaluating bounces.

 With all of its features, WhatsApp is ideal for the integration of a cross-channel journey at any point in the user experience: live customer support or after-sales service, cross-selling or notifications of account creation, order or delivery status.

 "WhatsApp is a new service channel for KLM Royal Dutch Airlines to communicate with our customers.
 When they sign up, KLM customers receive information and flight documents and have access to 24/7 support from the world's largest dedicated social media team."

 - KLM Royal Dutch Airlines

-As WhatsApp supports a wide range of communication media, a company that adopts this channel as part of its CRM strategy can easily consider creating a complete value chain around the platform, from sending out satisfaction surveys to promotions.
+WhatsApp supports a wide range of communication media.
+A company adopting this channel as part of its CRM strategy can easily consider creating a complete value chain around the platform, from sending out satisfaction surveys to promotions.

-This is the case of B2W, which uses WhatApp to create post-purchase engagement:
+This is the case of B2W, which uses WhatsApp to create post-purchase engagement: